 A public consultation of the EU school fruit, vegetables and milk scheme took place from 5 May until 28 July 2022.
 This consultation was conducted as part of the Farm to Fork strategy that aims to increase the scheme’s impact on sustainable food consumption and strengthen educational messages on healthy nutrition.

-The executive summary of the evaluation support study of the EU school scheme is published in order to support the review of its legislative framework that the Commission will propose in 2023.
+The executive summary of the evaluation support study of the EU school scheme is published in order to support the review of its legislative framework.

 The Commission presented findings from the evaluation support study, public consultation and Eurobarometer 520 during the ‘An EU school scheme fit for the future’ conference, which took place in Brussels on 24 November 2022.
 Public and private stakeholders were able to share their views and suggestions on initial proposals.